-Coffee Cupcakes with Salted Caramel Frosting Recipe:
+Coffee Cupcakes with Salted Caramel Frosting Recipe

 CUPCAKE BAKING TIPS:

 - For extra coffee flavor in your cupcake add a teaspoon or two of espresso powder into the dry ingredients.
+This brings a beautiful, rich coffee flavor that everyone is sure to love.

-- Use a 1/4 to 1/2 tsp. of espresso powder in the frosting IF you love coffee flavor and don’t mind the changed look.
+- Use a 1/4 to 1/2 tsp. of espresso powder in the frosting if you love coffee flavor and don’t mind the changed look.

 - Drizzle the caramel sauce out of a tiny round decorator tip or use a sandwich bag with a tiny hole in the bottom side.